hcpenguin/PUI2017_ch3183_backup/HW4_ch3183/README.md

 **Assignment 2:

+This assignment was done by team and each one did one choice of tests

+Yuwei Lin
+'Path Analysis'.
+Ci He   NetID: ch3183

 Literature choices of statistical tests

 | **Statistical Analyses	|  IV(s)  |  IV type(s) |  DV(s)  |  DV type(s)  |  Control Var | Control Var type  | Question to be answered | _H0_ | alpha | link to paper **|